Pixel-Master/File-Find/README.md

 Q: **Why doesn't File Find find my file/folder?**

+A: Try the following steps:

-A: By default (on a fresh install) File Find finds every file/folder except internal system files in the `Library` or `System` folders.
-You can enable them under "Advanced".
+* By default (on a fresh install) File Find finds every file/folder except internal system files in the `Library` or `System` folders.
+You can enable them under `Advanced`.

+* Maybe you haven't granted all the permission necessary to find every file.
+There are also some files that are only accessible to File Find by granting Full Disk Acess.
+To do this open System Preferences, go to `Security & Privacy` and then add or activate File Find under `Full Disk Access`.

-File Find uses its own caching algorithm.
+* File Find uses its own caching algorithm.
 Scanning results are stored and reused for a faster search.
 On default this cache gets cleared every two hours.
 You can clear the cache manually with `⌘ + T` on macOS (on Windows/Linux: `Ctrl + T`).
 Or right-click on the `Find` button and select `Search and create new cache for selected folder`.

-Also check the excluded files list in the settings.
+* Check the excluded files list in the settings.
 Files listed there will not show up.

-Other than that press `⌘ + R` on macOS (on Windows/Linux: `Ctrl + R`) to reset all filter settings to default.
+* Press `⌘ + R` on macOS (on Windows/Linux: `Ctrl + R`) to reset all filter settings to default and make sure the file actually meets the given criteria.

-If none of these options help, [create a Bug Report.](#bug-reports)
+* If none of these options help, [create a Bug Report.](#bug-reports)

+Q: **Why can't I open File Find**?

+A: On macOS, if you get a message like

+**“File Find.app” Not Opened**

+Apple could not verify “File Find.app” is free of malware that may harm your Mac or compromise your privacy.

+it is because File Find isn't signed with an Developer Certificate, which has to be acquired by Apple at around 99$.
+I currently do not have one nor plan on buying one soon.
+MacOS flags everyone who doesn't have one as "potentially unwanted software".
+To bypass this you have to press `Done`, open System Preferences, go to `Privacy & Security,` scroll down to `"File Find.app" was blocked to protect your Mac.` and press `Open Anyway`.
+There is going to be another Popup, in which you'll have to press `Open Anyway` again.

 Q: **Why does File Find sometimes freeze?**